JenitPatel/Graph-Coloring-Problem/README.md

 # Graph-Coloring-Problem
-Implementing graph coloring problem in clojure
+Implementing graph coloring problem in clojure.
+Run the clojure script in IntelliJ Idea IDE.